 It can then become a bit of a drudge through to the end if they can make it that far.

 I fully understand life can get in the way, I experience these struggles every day.
 There are always going to to be distractions and challenges in everyone’s life.
+But you can set up a powerful environment that reduces or eliminates the impact of these distractions and negative forces.

 How Our Environment Influences Us